Cambodia

 Malaria

-There is a moderate malaria risk in large areas in the southern half of the country, including Sihanoukville.
+• moderate in the northeastern half of the country and in some areas in the southwest (province Pursat, Kampong Speu).
 We recommend the use of mosquito-repellent measures from dusk till morning.
 For people with an increased risk, we sometimes recommend preventive malaria tablets, or taking an emergency treatment with you.
+Because of problems of resistance, the use of mefloquine (Lariam®) is not recommended.

 In case of fever during or after your journey, get tested for malaria as soon as possible.